leahlondon/snake/README.md

 How to start playing?
 -----------
-Press the green "Code" button on the top right, and then press "Download ZIP".
-Extract the .zip and open the file "openingPage.html" in Chrome.
+Clone the project and open "openingPage.html" via your web browser.